huski1017/ShootAndRun/README.txt

+If you have some troubles during compilation try to install g++-4.9

 If you want to play this game you have to know a few things before.

 You have to give some parameters if you want to run this game :